scipy-lectures/scientific-python-lectures/translation_of_course_in_french/source/image_processing.rst

-Le traitement d'images avec Numpy et Scipy
+Image processing with Numpy and Scipy
 ===========================================

-Le module consacré au traitement d'image est `scipy.ndimage`
+The submodule dedicated to image processing in scipy is `scipy.ndimage`.

 ::

     >>> from scipy import ndimage

-Les routines de traitement d'image disponibles peuvent être classées par type de traitement.
+Image processing routines may be sorted according to the category of processing they perform.

-* **Transformations géométriques des images** : orientation, résolution, ..
+* **Geometrical transformations on images** : orientation, resolution, ..

 ::